 SkillWorks at The Boston Foundation is a multi-phase initiative that began as a $25 million public/private partnership in the Boston area designed to meet worker and business needs while developing pathways out of poverty in an economy where growth is for middle to high-skill jobs, while a large percentage of the workforce is unprepared for those jobs.
 The initial engagement would focus primarily on understanding Skillworks' data, formulating and investigating options for storing this data and for automating production of performance metrics that are consistent with the organization's budget, and, finally, helping SkillWorks put together a more comprehensive plan for moving forward in meeting its strategic objectives as a more analytic and data savvy organization.

 Meals on Wheels for Western New York is an essential program that delivers meals to members of the community who need it most.
 Their mission is to enrich lives and promote independent healthy living by offering nutritious foods and a friendly visit.
-Our volunteers are working to help them improve their processes for purchasing, producing, and transporting food in addition to overhauling their existing data and maximizing their warehouse space.
-They are working to improve deliveries, improving process efficiency, and to optimally design a menu.
+Our volunteers are working to help them improve their processes for maximizing their warehouse space.
+They are working to improve storage and efficient use of space.